Jkanishkha0305/End-to-End-LLM-Projects/PaLM_sqldb_tshirts/README.md

 # AtliQ Tees: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a system that can talk to MySQL database.
+A system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 AtliQ Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager